valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-backend-libraries.md

   can be found [here](/using-valtimo/form-link/using-form-field-data-resolvers.md), and information on how to create custom form field data resolvers can be found [here](/extending-valtimo/form-link/custom-form-field-data-resolver.md).

+* **Added new ZGW plugins**
+  * documenten-api
+    * This plugin has a connection to the Documenten API.
+When a document was generated this plugin is used to upload the document to the Documenten API
+  * zaken-api
+    * This plugin has a connection to the Zaken API.
+This plugin supports the action to link documents that have been uploaded to the Documenten API to the Zaak of the current case
 ## Bugfixes

 The following bugs were fixed: